 Whether you’re just looking for an easy part-time job that won’t take up too much of your time, or helping people really appeals to you, getting paid to buy groceries for others is a very accessible way to earn some extra money on the side.

-What is a Personal Grocery Shopper?
+What Does a Personal Grocery Shopper Do?

-But just for clarity’s sake, here’s what the job entails.
+The name is pretty self-explanatory, but for clarity’s sake, here’s what the job entails.

 Usually, clients don’t pay ahead of time, meaning you have to buy the groceries out of pocket and have them reimburse you after you’ve delivered.